-Who needs it/why should I buy it?
+Who needs auto insurance/why should I buy it?

 Washington state law requires all drivers to carry auto liability insurance and proof that they have insurance.